Confirm JumpStart Participation ☷

 All Flagship students who are taking CHIN 111 and/or 112 this summer with us and could use additional cost reductions, OR students who can skip the summer but would like to get a head start on their UM coursework at a reduced price, consider the following:

-The University of Mississippi Division of Outreach is offering scholarships for its JumpStart program that could reduce your costs this summer by almost $1,800.
+The University of Mississippi Division of Outreach is offering scholarships for its JumpStart program that could reduce your costs this summer by more than $1,000.

 The main goal of this program is to encourage incoming freshmen to consider taking courses over the summer and to be mentored while they do.
-Students must pay a substantial program fee, but in turn, they are rewarded with a net scholarship worth half the cost of in-state tuition for up to 6 credits per term (almost $900).
+Students must pay a substantial program fee, but in turn, they are rewarded with a net scholarship worth over $500 per term.
 Flagship students are not allowed to take other courses alongside CHIN 111 or 112, so you will be taking 5 credits per term (that’s 10 if you’re starting in CHIN 111).

 To be clear, the half tuition scholarship is what you net after taking into account the JumpStart program fees, which seem to exist to insure your commitment to participation.